-The department has and will continue to defend (in partnership with the FDIC) our regulation and supervision of the industrial bank industry.
+The department has and will continue to defend our regulation and supervision of the industrial bank industry.
 The department takes its supervisory role seriously.
 It is an active participant with the FDIC in all industrial bank examinations and targeted reviews wherever they are conducted in the country.
 Our examiners are participating in large loan exams (reviewing loans and lines-of credit in the \$100's of millions), capital market examinations, trust exams, information system exams, consumer compliance and community reinvestment exams and bank secrecy act and anti-money laundering exams.

-Utah believes it is a full partner with the FDIC in regulating, supervising and examining this industry.
+Utah believes it is a full partner in regulating, supervising and examining this industry.
 As proof of that fact, Utah is one of the very few states in the country performing CRA/Compliance examinations.
-Utah conducts most of these examinations jointly with the FDIC or Federal Reserve.
+Utah conducts most of these examinations jointly with the FDIC.
 To solidify this relationship with the FDIC, Utah signed a written agreement in January of 2004.
-Since that time Utah has participated on almost all CRA/Compliance examinations conducted by both federal agencies.

-Utah is participating with the FDIC in the Large Bank Supervision Program for four industrial banks: Merrill Lynch Bank USA, UBS Bank USA, American Express Centurion Bank and

-Morgan Stanley Bank.
+Utah is participating with the FDIC in the Large Bank Supervision Program for four industrial banks: Merrill Lynch Bank USA, UBS Bank USA, American Express Centurion Bank and Morgan Stanley Bank.
 The supervision of these large banks is coordinated by a full-time relationship manager from the State as well as the FDIC.